-Dr. Hongyi Xiao

-Institute for Multiscale Simulation, University of Erlangen-Nuremberg

-Understanding the interplay between local disordered structure and dynamics is important for modeling the deformation of soft amorphous materials.
+MSS Granular experiments and machine learning-informed modeling for the plastic deformation of amorphous solids Dr. Hongyi Xiao Institute for Multiscale Simulation, University of Erlangen-Nuremberg Understanding the interplay between local disordered structure and dynamics is important for modeling the deformation of soft amorphous materials.
 I will discuss how granular materials can be used as a highly tunable disordered solid to address this challenge and inform theoretical modeling.
-A granular raft was experimentally designed which consists of particles trapped at an ai-oil interface that induces capilary attractions.
-Under testing dedomation, particle rearrangements gradually localize into an inclined shear band, used to a structure dynamic interactions, a machine learning method was used to develop a scalar field, softness, which is a structural descriptor that predicts the propensity of a particle to rearrange.
-Microscopic interactions between elasticity, local rearrangements and their nearby softness field were extracted and used to inform a structure-lasto-plastic model that can capture detailed stattstics, shear band formation, and the birtle-to-ducile transition for the deformation of various soft disordered solids.
+A granular raft was experimentally designed which consists of particles trapped at an ai-oil interface that induces capillary attractions.
+Under tensile deformation, particle rearrangements gradually localize into an inclined shear band, upon which failure occurs, and the ductility of the raft can be controlled by tuning the capillary attraction.
+For the local structure-dynamic interactions, a machine learning method was used to develop a scalar field, softness, which is a structural descriptor that predicts the propensity of a particle to rearrange.
+Microscopic interactions between elasticity, local rearrangements and their nearby softness field were extracted and used to inform a structro-elasto-plastic model that can capture detailed statistics, shear band formation, and the brittle-to-ductile transition for the deformation of various soft disordered solids.